What is counselling?

-In the first counselling session, I shall find out exactly what the problem is, and more importantly, what we can do about it.
+In the first counselling session, I shall find out exactly what the problem is and more importantly, what we can do about it.

 I shall also find out exactly what you want to change.
 I shall be asking you for goals.
 These might be, for example,

-- manage or decrease stress, anxiety or panic attacks
+- manage anxiety

 - help you with health anxiety